How to Get the Most from Your Organization’s Succession Plan

 Step 2: Plan Your Approach

 Every organization has unique advantages that it can use to support succession.
 Recognizing these advantages can help identify the right approach for accomplishing goals devised in the previous step.
-Using the goal of increasing diversity, we’ve outlined a few of these potential advantages below.
+Using the goal of increasing diversity through succession planning, we’ve outlined a few of these potential advantages below.
 We’ve also demonstrated how an organization could use them to achieve their S.M.A.R.T. goal.
-Consider how your organization’s resources could be used to support your own custom goals.
+Consider how your organization’s resources could be used to support your own custom succession goals.

 The advantages of the previous steps in this guide are clear when it comes to assessing company progress toward the goal.
 A well-defined goal is easily. measured.
 By focusing a company’s strengths on a goal, progress is easy to observe.
 Still, this doesn’t mean the work will complete itself - it’s important that tracking progress happens often and consistently.
 Consider making a specific person or team responsible for updating goal metrics, and hold them accountable to the task.